Mikola3/aws/AWS_VPC.md

 1. Create VPC with CIDR assigned.

 2. Create `subnet` that will be a part of  VPC created.
-AZ and CIDR of subnet should be also defined.
+AZ (Availability Zones) and CIDR of subnet should be also defined.

 3. Create `route table` associated with VPC.
 Each VPC has a default route table wich is automatically associated with each subnet we are creating.
 Route table = Implied router!